Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 Mac virtual audio setupOS-level configuration may be neededNot needed

-Pricing (individual)Notion Business or higher$9 / month (first month free)
+Pricing (individual)Notion Business or higher$9/month (first month free)

-Finally, the platform layer that ties everything together.
+The platform layer that ties everything together.

-⑩ Zapier
+10. Zapier

 • "When a Zoom cloud recording completes, create a new page in a Notion database"